 There is a lot of confusion surrounding the relationship between the terms “fluoride” and “fluorine” on both sides of the forced-fluoridation issue.
 As the title says, fluoride (F–) is the ionic form of fluorine (F).
 Similarly, nitride (N3-) is the ionic form of nitrogen (N), iodide (I–) is the ionic form of iodine (I), arsenic ions (As3-, As3+, or As5+) are an ionic form of arsenic (As, which has more than one ionic form), and radium ions (Ra2+) are the ionic form of radium (Ra), for example.
 Fluorine, nitrogen, iodine, arsenic, and radium are all chemical elements, a full list of which can be found in the periodic table.
 Every atom, including every atom which is also an ion and regardless of whether or not the atom is part of a chemical compound, is an atom of some particular chemical element.
 The characteristic which distinguishes an atom of one element from that of another element is the number of protons in the nucleus of the atom.
 That number is called the atomic number.
 The atomic numbers of fluorine, nitrogen, iodine, arsenic, and radium are 9, 7, 53, 33, and 88, respectively.
 Again, the atomic numbers of all of the chemical elements can be found in the periodic table.
-At risk of labouring the point, every fluorine atom has 9 protons in its nucleus and every atom with 9 protons in its nucleus is a fluorine atom, every nitrogen atom has 7 protons in its nucleus and every atom with 7 protons in its nucleus is a nitrogen atom, every iodine atom has 53 protons in its nucleus and every atom with 53 protons in its nucleus is an iodine atom, every arsenic atom has 33 protons in its nucleus and every atom with 33 protons in its nucleus is an arsenic atom, every radium atom has 88 protons in its nucleus and every atom with 88 protons in its nucleus is a radium atom, and the pattern is the same for all of the other elements.
+Every fluorine atom has 9 protons in its nucleus and every atom with 9 protons in its nucleus is a fluorine atom, every nitrogen atom has 7 protons in its nucleus and every atom with 7 protons in its nucleus is a nitrogen atom, and the pattern is the same for all of the other elements.

 By now it should be very clear that the terms “fluoride” and “fluorine” are not mutually exclusive.
 Not only are they not mutually exclusive, but fluoride is fluorine; every fluoride ion is in fact a fluorine atom.
 The difference between the terms is simply that “fluoride” is more specific, “fluorine” more general.
 Unfortunately it is commonly claimed that those terms are mutually exclusive, and that the only form of fluorine is fluorine gas.
 As previously stated, “fluorine” refers to any atom with 9 protons in its nucleus.
 It is a general term which includes fluoride, fluorine gas, and covalently bound fluorine (such as that found in Teflon, chlorofluorocarbons, many pharmaceutical drugs, and various other chemicals).
 The term “fluorides” is used for compounds which contain fluorine, regardless of whether the fluorine is ionic or covalently bound, which may be another source of confusion.
-Desperation to deny harm done by fluoride, and the extreme electronegativity and reactivity of fluorine gas, are almost certainly additional factors.
+Desperation to deny harm done by fluoride, and the superficial familiarity (and contempt) which comes from using fluoridated products regularly, are almost certainly additional factors.

 Why it matters

 It is also important that those of us who are pro-choice on taking fluoride get our facts straight, even if the argument against forced-fluoridation does not depend on those particular facts.
 Fluorine (and consequently its ionic form, fluoride) is a non-metal, not a heavy metal or any other kind of metal.
 The fluoridation chemicals which are used for forced-fluoridation are industrial grade, and come with contaminants which include heavy metals, but the fluoride itself is not metallic.
-It should also be understood that although some ionic fluoride compounds are less toxic than others, due to differences in bioavailability and possibly other reasons in some cases (e.g. the leaching of lead by silicofluorides), naturally occurring fluoride is not inherently less harmful than fluoride from artificial sources.
+Additionally, it should be understood that although some ionic fluoride compounds are more hazardous than others, due to differences in bioavailability and possibly other reasons in some cases (e.g. the leaching of lead by silicofluorides), naturally occurring fluoride is not inherently less harmful than fluoride from artificial sources.
 For example, active volcanoes give off large quantities of hydrogen fluoride (HF) gas, which is highly bioavailable and highly toxic.
 When you eat or drink, at least some of the fluoride which is ingested forms HF in your stomach acid, regardless of whether it came from an artificial or natural source.
 The study of what happens to chemicals taken into the body is known as pharmacokinetics.